 The Portland Japanese Garden is a traditional Japanese garden occupying 5.5 acres, located within Washington Park in the West Hills of Portland, Oregon.
-It is operated by the Japanese Garden Society of Oregon, a private non-profit corporation, which leased the site from the city in the early 1960s and whose members elect the trustees of the Society.
+It’s operated by the Japanese Garden Society of Oregon, a private non-profit corporation, which leased the site from the city in the early 1960s and whose members elect the trustees of the Society.

 2. Schmidt Family Vineyards

 If you’re headed to the Applegate Valley Wine Trail, this is one of the signature wineries to visit.
-Schmidt Family Vineyards is a destination winery during fall, where guests spend a big part of the day.
+Schmidt Family Vineyards in Grant’s Pass is a destination winery during fall, where guests spend a big part of the day.
 It has picnic grounds, plus a full kitchen to make small bite menu items.

 3. Cannon Beach

 Nothing beats autumn on the Oregon Coast!
 As summer ends the water is still warmer during the fall and there’s never a better time to chill out at not just Cannon Beach, but many areas on the coast.

 Mirror Pond is an impoundment of the Deschutes River in Bend, Oregon, U.S. It’s located between Pacific Power’s Bend Hydro dam and the Colorado dam, between RM 166 and 167.
 The pond is flanked by Drake, Harmon, Pageant, Brooks, Columbia, Miller’s Landing, and McKay parks, as well as a number of buildings such as Pine Tavern and private homes.
 Some people mistakenly consider the Galveston (Tumalo) bridge the upper boundary of Mirror Pond; others call the portion of the lake between Galveston bridge and the Colorado dam upper Mirror Pond.